wandb/docs/docs/support/run_results_anonymous_mode.md

 tags:
 - anonymous
 ---
-If someone runs your script and you have to set `anonymous="allow"`:
+If someone runs the script with `anonymous="allow"`:

-1. **Auto-create temporary account:** W&B checks for an account that's already signed in.
-If there's no account, W&B automatically creates a new anonymous account and save that API key for the session.
+1. **Auto-create temporary account**: W&B checks for a signed-in account.
+If none exists, W&B creates a new anonymous account and saves the API key for that session.
-2. **Log results quickly:** The user can run and re-run the script, and automatically see results show up in the W&B dashboard UI.
-These unclaimed anonymous runs will be available for 7 days.
+2. **Log results quickly**: Users can repeatedly run the script and instantly view results in the W&B dashboard.
+These unclaimed anonymous runs remain available for 7 days.
-3. **Claim data when it's useful**: Once the user finds valuable results in W&B, they can easily click a button in the banner at the top of the page to save their run data to a real account.
-If they don't claim a run, it will be deleted after 7 days.
+3. **Claim data when it's useful**: Once a user identifies valuable results in W&B, they can click a button in the banner at the top of the page to save their run data to a real account.
+Without claiming, the run data deletes after 7 days.

 :::caution
 **Anonymous run links are sensitive**.
-These links allow anyone to view and claim the results of an experiment for 7 days, so make sure to only share links with people you trust.
-If you're trying to share results publicly, but hide the author's identity,  contact support@wandb.com to share more about your use case.
+These links permit anyone to view and claim experiment results for 7 days, so share links only with trusted individuals.
+For publicly sharing results while hiding the author's identity, contact support@wandb.com for assistance.
 :::

-If a W&B user finds your script and runs it, their results will be logged correctly to their account, just like a normal run.
+When a W&B user finds and runs the script, their results log correctly to their account, just like a normal run.